iamtowbee/ajo-savings/README.md

 ## Features

 - **Group Savings**: Create and manage savings groups with friends or family.
-- **Progress Tracking**: Visualize your savings progress with charts and graphs.
-- **Notifications**: Get reminders for contributions and milestones.
 - **User Accounts**: Secure user authentication and profile management.
 - **Responsive Design**: Access the app from any device.